Aberdeen Standard Physical Platinum Shares ETF (NYSEARCA:PPLT) Sees Strong Trading Volume

-Aberdeen Standard Physical Platinum Shares ETF (NYSEARCA:PPLT – Get Rating) shares saw strong trading volume on Wednesday .
-43,576 shares were traded during mid-day trading, a decline of 66% from the previous session’s volume of 128,043 shares.The stock last traded at $83.70 and had previously closed at $85.52.
+Aberdeen Standard Physical Platinum Shares ETF (NYSEARCA:PPLT – Free Report) shares saw unusually-strong trading volume on Wednesday .
+Approximately 52,109 shares traded hands during trading, a decline of 59% from the previous session’s volume of 127,578 shares.The stock last traded at $84.70 and had previously closed at $84.28.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in PPLT.
-JPMorgan Chase & Co. boosted its holdings in Aberdeen Standard Physical Platinum Shares ETF by 9.2% during the first quarter.
-JPMorgan Chase & Co. now owns 7,632 shares of the company’s stock worth $700,000 after buying an additional 641 shares during the last quarter.
-Raymond James & Associates raised its position in shares of Aberdeen Standard Physical Platinum Shares ETF by 9.1% during the first quarter.
-Raymond James & Associates now owns 22,876 shares of the company’s stock worth $2,099,000 after purchasing an additional 1,907 shares during the period.
-Raymond James Financial Services Advisors Inc. acquired a new stake in shares of Aberdeen Standard Physical Platinum Shares ETF during the first quarter worth about $326,000.
-Renaissance Technologies LLC acquired a new stake in shares of Aberdeen Standard Physical Platinum Shares ETF during the first quarter worth about $1,092,000.
-Finally, Fort Point Capital Partners LLC acquired a new stake in shares of Aberdeen Standard Physical Platinum Shares ETF during the first quarter worth about $413,000.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+AdvisorNet Financial Inc grew its stake in Aberdeen Standard Physical Platinum Shares ETF by 43.8% during the first quarter.
+AdvisorNet Financial Inc now owns 345 shares of the company’s stock worth $32,000 after buying an additional 105 shares in the last quarter.
+Toroso Investments LLC boosted its position in shares of Aberdeen Standard Physical Platinum Shares ETF by 3.9% during the 1st quarter.
+Toroso Investments LLC now owns 2,830 shares of the company’s stock worth $260,000 after acquiring an additional 107 shares in the last quarter.
+Envestnet Asset Management Inc. increased its stake in Aberdeen Standard Physical Platinum Shares ETF by 1.1% in the third quarter.
+Envestnet Asset Management Inc. now owns 11,396 shares of the company’s stock valued at $911,000 after acquiring an additional 126 shares during the last quarter.
+WESCAP Management Group Inc. raised its position in Aberdeen Standard Physical Platinum Shares ETF by 1.4% during the first quarter.
+WESCAP Management Group Inc. now owns 12,255 shares of the company’s stock valued at $1,127,000 after purchasing an additional 164 shares in the last quarter.
+Finally, Steward Partners Investment Advisory LLC lifted its stake in Aberdeen Standard Physical Platinum Shares ETF by 2.9% during the fourth quarter.
+Steward Partners Investment Advisory LLC now owns 6,987 shares of the company’s stock worth $694,000 after purchasing an additional 194 shares during the last quarter.

 About Aberdeen Standard Physical Platinum Shares ETF